VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

 <summary>Show Details</summary>

 - Battle Assets
   - Playable Fighters: 100 Playable Fighters is a tremendous achievement for the game!
 The 75% Nintendo 25% Guest split is great.
 I love all these characters and know they will greatly boost sales and interest in the game.
-16 new Playable Fighters is a substantial amount!
+4 New characters at launch is great and 12 more over three years keeps the game hyped for a long period of time post-launch.
-  - Partners: Every Playable Fighter has been given a fitting partner.
+  - Partner Assist Fighters: Every Playable Fighter has been given a fitting partner.
 Players will love seeing these characters on stage!
-  - Assist Fighters: A great way to let more characters into the game and be visible in battle without having to go over the 100 Playable Fighters limit.
-Players will love seeing these characters on stage!
+  - Non-Partner Assist Fighters: A great way to let more characters into the game and be visible in battle without having to go over the 100 Playable Fighters limit.
+Players will also love seeing these characters on stage!
   - Bosses: Smash has incredible Boss Battles.
 The team really knows how to make them fun and exciting, so the number of bosses has been cranked way up.
 33 was chosen since the idea for the All-Star Boss Rush mode came before the bosses were decided.
 Players will love seeing these characters in battle!
   - Pokemon: A mix of new and returning Poke-ball & Master-ball Pokemon.
 Some tough, some cute, all fun!
 Players will love seeing these characters on stage!
   - Items: This set of items was chosen since it preserved the fun part of items while avoiding the frustrating part.
 Golden Mushroom turns a character gold and gives them the knockback buff, while the Longshot is intended to function similarly to the grappling hook from Gravity Circuit - ideally for some great Break the Targets courses.